 The answer is yes!

-We spend between six and ten hours a night in bed, great if it is a platform bed, this is one third of our lives.
+We spend between six and ten hours a night in bed, this is one third of our lives.
 When it comes to pain these are some of the most important hours of the day.
 It is the only time our musculoskeletal system can completely rest and recover.

 What happens when we sleep?